The Nobel Sustainability Trust Awards will be issued in the following two categories:

 The members of the committees should meet regularly during a scholastic year to identify and evaluate discoveries and developments of sustainable technologies.
 The candidate selections by the local university must be submitted to the ACE before the end of each scholastic year.

-Each of the university comittees will propose a maximum of three candidates
+Each of the university comittees will propose a maximum of five candidates

 Information about the inventions, discoveries and proposals should be collected primarily from the same region as each respective university.
 Improvements on information availability, through social and other media, will enable and facilitate collection and transmission of information on new developments and technologies, globally.